Renault 8

-The Renault 8 (Renault R8 until 1964) is a rear-engined, rear-wheel drive small family car produced by the French manufacturer Renault in the 1960s and early 1970s.
-It also formed the basis for the larger Renault 10, introduced in 1965.
+The Renault 8 (Renault R8 until 1964) is a small family car produced by the French manufacturer Renault in the 1960s and early 1970s.
+It is a four-door saloon car with a rear-engine, rear-wheel-drive layout.
+The 8 also formed the basis for the larger Renault 10, introduced in 1965.

 The 8 was launched in 1962 and ceased production and sales in France in 1973.
 By then the related Renault 10 had already been replaced, two years earlier, by the front wheel drive Renault 12.

 They were produced in Bulgaria until 1970 (see Bulgarrenault), and an adapted version of the Renault 8 continued to be produced in Spain until 1976.
 In Romania, a version of the 8 was produced under license between 1968 and 1972 as the Dacia 1100.
 In total 37,546 Dacia 1100s were built.

 Renault 8

 Launch

 The R8 (model R1130) was released in June 1962 and was based on the Renault Dauphine, with which it shared its basic architecture and its 2270 mm wheelbase.
 The style, closely following that of the first prototype produced, at unusually short notice, by Philippe Charbonneaux, was fashionably boxy; however, while the Renault 8 was actually 30 mm narrower than the Dauphine, the manufacturer was able to install thick cushioned front seats that were actually each 60 mm wider, at 560 mm, than those fitted in the Dauphine.

 The 8 was powered by an all new 956 cc Cléon-Fonte engine developing 44 PS.
 The R8's engine followed the pioneering example of the recently introduced Renault 4 by incorporating a sealed for life cooling system.
 A distinctive innovation on the French produced cars was the fitting of four-wheel disc brakes, a first for a saloon car of this size.
-However, when in 1965 Renault's Spanish affiliate introduced their own version of the Renault 8 for the (then tariff-shielded) Spanish market, it came with drum brakes.
+However, when in 1965 Renault's Spanish affiliate introduced their own version of the Renault 8 for the (then tariff-shielded) Spanish market, it came with rear drum brakes.